{Solved} Fix Windows Update Error 0x80070005: Access Denied

 windows firewall

-4. In the left panel, choose to Allow a program or feature through Windows firewall.
+4. In the left panel, choose to Allow a program or feature through the Windows firewall.

 Allow a program or feature through Windows firewall